model-initiative/model_initiative/README.md

 If you have any question regarding the project, or the matlab part of the code,  please contact Mathias Dietz at : mdietz@uwo.ca

-For any question about the python part, please contact Jean-Hugues Lestang at: j.lestang15@imperial.ac.uk
+For any question regarding the python part, please contact Jean-Hugues Lestang at: j.lestang15@imperial.ac.uk

 ## Appendix